lennicec/Fish-Gut-dataProject199/README.md

 #### This program will require Hoffman2 for organizing the data and R for analyzing the data.

 #### To use the program, make sure that both of your data files have the same number of rows and only include columns you want to be a part of your analysis.
 Put a # in front of the headers for your data files and in front of any other rows you want to be excluded.
 Make sure that each sample has a unique feature ID and that the feature IDs are the same between both files.
 Make sure that the header is only 1 row and that the header is the only row before the data.
+Delimeters in oyur data set can be colons or tabs.